The algebraic degree of sparse polynomial optimization: Introduction

-A formula for the algebraic degree when $\mathbf{F}$ consist of generic polynomials with full monomial support was given in \cite{MR2507133}.
+When $\mathbf{F}$ consists of generic polynomials with full monomial support, a formula for the algebraic degree of $\mathbf{F}$ was given in \cite{MR2507133}.
 This was then specialized for many classes of convex polynomial optimization problems in \cite{MR2496496} and \cite{MR2546336}.
-When the objective function is the Euclidean distance function, i.e. $f_0 = \lVert x - u \rVert_2^2$ for a point $u \in \mathbb{R}^n$, the number of critical points to \eqref{POP} for general $u$ is called the \emph{ED degree} of $ (f_1,\ldots,f_m )$.
-The study of ED degrees began with \cite{DraismaTheEDD} and initial bounds on the ED degree of a variety was given in \cite{MR3451425}.
-Other work has found the ED degree for real algebraic groups \cite{baaijensRealAlgGroups}, Fermat hypersurfaces \cite{leeFermat}, orthogonally invariant matrices \cite{drusvyatskiyOrthogonally}, smooth complex projective varieties \cite{aluffiEDComplex}, the multiview variety \cite{maximMultiview}, when $m=1$ \cite{breiding2020euclidean} and when the data $u$ and polynomials $f_1,\ldots,f_m$ are not general \cite{maximDefect}.
+When the objective function of \eqref{POP} is the Euclidean distance function, i.e. $f_0 = \lVert y - u \rVert_2^2$ for a generic point $u \in \mathbb{R}^n$, the algebraic degree of $\mathbf{F}$ is called the \emph{ED degree} of $ (f_1,\ldots,f_m )$.
+The study of ED degrees began with \cite{EDdegree2016}.
+Follow up work then studied the ED degree of real algebraic groups \cite{baaijensRealAlgGroups}, Fermat hypersurfaces \cite{leeFermat}, orthogonally invariant matrices \cite{drusvyatskiyOrthogonally}, smooth complex projective varieties \cite{aluffiEDComplex}, the multiview variety \cite{maximMultiview}, hypersurfaces \cite{breiding2020euclidean} and when the data $u$ and polynomials $f_1,\ldots,f_m$ are not generic \cite{maximDefect}.

-A related problem considers maximum likelihood estimation which considers the objective function $f_0 = x_1^{u_1}\cdots x_n^{u_n}$.
-The number of complex critical points is called the \emph{ML degree} of $ (f_1,\ldots,f_m )$.
+A related problem coming from statistics considers the likelihood objective function, $f_0 = y_1^{u_1}\cdots y_n^{u_n}$.
+This problem is called \emph{maximum likelihood estimation} and the number of complex critical points to \eqref{POP} when $f_0= y_1^{u_1}\cdots y_n^{u_n}$ for generic $u \in \mathbb{R}^n$ is called the \emph{ML degree} of $ (f_1,\ldots,f_m )$.
 Relationships between ML degrees and Euler characteristics as well as the ML degree of various statistical models have been studied in \cite{MR2230921, HostenSolving,MR3103064,MR3907355, DM2021,MR4219257,manivel2023complete}.

-Inspired by recent results on the ED and ML degrees of sparse polynomial systems \cite{breiding2020euclidean,lindberg2021the}, we study the algebraic degree of \eqref{POP} when each $f_i \in \mathbb{R}[x_1,\ldots,x_n]$ is assumed to be a \emph{sparse polynomial} with generic coefficients.
-Given an optimization problem of the form \eqref{POP} where $\mathbf{F}$ is a general list of sparse polynomial equations, define the \emph{Lagrangian} of $\mathbf{F}$ to be
+Inspired by recent results on the ED and ML degrees of sparse polynomial systems \cite{breiding2020euclidean,lindberg2021the}, we study the algebraic degree of \eqref{POP} when each polynomial $f_i \in \mathbb{R}[y_1,\ldots,y_n]$ is assumed to be a \emph{sparse polynomial} with generic coefficients.
+Given an optimization problem of the form \eqref{POP} where $\mathbf{F}$ is a list of sparse polynomial equations with generic coefficients, the \emph{Lagrangian} of $\mathbf{F}$ is